 - Whales season: Whale watching season in the Whitsundays runs from June until September.
 Humpbacks come from Antarctica to breed and give birth in the protected, tropical waters surrounding the island.

-When is the best time to charter a yacht in the Whitsundays?
+So exactly when is the best time to charter a yacht in the Whitsundays?

 September is considered the ideal month to charter a yacht.
 Everything aligns in September thanks to the consistently sunny weather, low humidity, light trade winds and perfect conditions for swimming, snorkelling and diving.